-- (2) A defined start-up period to begin commercial-scale production of the fuel. - (3) A period of time, as specified in the contract, but not more than 15 years after the start-up period for the production of a low carbon or renewable fuel. - (f) The Reserve is obligated to purchase only those LCFS and RFS credits that are actually produced by the fuel producer that is a party to a contract with the Reserve and that meet the requirements of the contract and the requirements of the LCFS or RFS in effect at the time the contract is executed.
+- (3) Facilities that capture and clean landfill gas that is used for transportation fuels. - (4) Sewage treatment facilities that produce transportation fuels.
+(5) - (4) Digester gas facilities, including wastewater treatment, that produce transportation fuels. - (6) Facilities that produce transportation fuels from solid waste. - (e) Long-term contracts for the purchase of credits by the Reserve shall be made available not later than September 1, 2015.
+Contracts may be for a term that does not exceed the total amount of time included in all of the following provisions: - (1) A time period, as specified in the contract, to finance, design, and construct a facility to produce a low carbon and renewable the fuel that is expected to produce LCFS credits or RIN credits as those credits are defined at the time the contract is entered into. - (2) A defined start-up period to begin commercial-scale production of the fuel. - (3) A period of time, as specified in the contract, but not more than 15 years after the start-up period, for the production of a low earbon or renewable the fuel. - (f) The Reserve is obligated to purchase only those LCFS and RFS credits that are actually produced by the fuel-producer that is a party to a contract with the Reserve and that producer, that meet the requirements of the contract and the requirements of the LCFS or RFS in effect at the time the contract is executed, and that are certified at the time they are generated.
 Future amendments, modifications, or changes to the RFS or LCFS that are made after the contract execution date shall not affect the requirements of the Reserve to purchase the RFS credits or LCFS credits, or their equivalent, as those terms are defined at the time the contract is executed. - (g) The Reserve shall not enter into contracts for the purchase of LCFS or RFS credits from LCFS obligated parties or RFS regulated parties that are required to obtain and retire those credits pursuant to the LCFS and RFS.